digital-asset/docs.daml.com/docs/2.9.3/docs/query/pqs-user-guide.rst

      FROM active('test:Test.User:User') AS "user"
        JOIN creates('test:Test.User:Alias') AS alias
          ON "user".payload->>'user_id' = alias.payload->>'user_id'
-     WHERE NOT "user".payload->>'admin';
+     WHERE "user".payload->>'admin' = 'false';

 ..

    Scenario: An automation user wants to query from a fixed offset ("repeatable read" consistency) and write their query in familiar SQL.

 .. code:: text